rubenwardy/minetest_modding_book/_en/basics/lua.md

 see what it is.
 The foo variable will be printed as "bar", including the quotes which show it is a string.

-This is sloppy coding, and Minetest will in fact warn you about this:
+This is sloppy coding, and Minetest will in fact warn about this:

     [WARNING] Assigment to undeclared global 'foo' inside function at init.lua:2